Hours of Service

 - Maintaining at least six feet of distance from staff and patrons whenever possible.

 - Keeping your visits short.
-Although we are happy to see our patrons again, lengthy conversations can hold up circulation and increase risk of transmission.
 We are still available for reference and account help via email and telephone.

 - Listening to the instructions of library and security staff.

 A temporary code of conduct has been approved by YPL’s Board of Trustees.
-You can review it here.
-This code of conduct is temporary, and may be revised based on changing health and safety guidelines.
+This code of conduct is temporary and may be revised based on changing health and safety guidelines.
 Unless they are specifically modified or revoked in the temporary code of conduct, all other policies from the permanent Library Code of Conduct remain in effect.

-- Use of study rooms and non-collection spaces are restricted to the public until further notice.
+- Use of study rooms are restricted to the public until further notice.

 - Plexiglass screens have been installed at service points to protect staff and patrons.